msingh977/41/README.md

       }
     }
   ```
 - now that we have set the adapter to the service, let's create the createUser Mutation.
-Create a file `api-gateware\src\graphql\Mutation\createUser.js` and add the following:
+Create a file `api-gateware\src\graphql\Mutation\createUser.js` and add the following:</br>
   ```javascript
     import UsersService from '#root/adapters/UsersService'